BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

 #### WARNING: These instructions are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!

-### Note:
-#### Need to clean this up
+### Note:  Need to clean this up
-Comment: May need to add code in near the end of setup-dockerd.sh script because it calls systemctl daemon-reload and that may error on Ubuntu 14.04, it has not yet but needs more testing
+    Comment: May need to add code near the end of setup-dockerd.sh script because it calls systemctl daemon-reload and that may error on Ubuntu 14.04, it has not yet but needs more testing
     Comment: add steps about updating dockerd flags and pushing the changes out, include commands and output

 #### System OS script tested
  * Ubuntu 14.04.3 LTS